-30. The Company has entered into 'International transactions' with 'Associated Enterprises' which are subject to Transfer Pricing regulations in India.
-The Company is in the process of carrying out transfer pricing study for the year ended March 31, 2020 in this regard, to comply with the requirements of the Income Tax Act, 1961.
+29. The Company has entered into 'International transactions' with 'Associated Enterprises' which are subject to Transfer Pricing regulations in India.
+The Company has carried out transfer pricing study for the year ended March 31, 2020 in this regard, to comply with the requirements of the Income Tax Act, 1961.
 Management of the Company, is of the opinion that such transactions with Associated Enterprises are at arm's length and hence in compliance with the aforesaid legislation.
-Consequently, this will not have any impact on the Ind AS financial statements, particularly on account of tax expense and that of provision for taxation.
+There is no impact on the Ind AS financial statements, particularly on account of tax expense and that of provision for taxation in current vear.

-31. Fair value measurement
+30. Fair value measurement